ncg87/Research-Assistant/README.md

 # Research Assistant

 ## Overview
-Research Assistant is a powerful tool that automates academic research by combining arXiv paper discovery with Large Language Model (LLM) analysis.
-The system helps researchers explore topics deeply by automatically finding relevant papers, analyzing their content, and suggesting new research directions.
+Research Assistant is a command-line tool that automates academic research by combining arXiv paper discovery with Large Language Model (LLM) analysis.
+Through an interactive CLI interface, researchers can explore topics, analyze papers, and discover new research directions with real-time progress tracking.

 ## Features
+- **Interactive CLI**: User-friendly command-line interface with menus and progress tracking
+- **Real-time Progress**: Visual feedback on search, analysis, and saving phases
 - **Multi-LLM Support**: Compatible with multiple LLM providers (Claude, GPT-4, LLaMA, Gemini)
 - **Concurrent Processing**: Efficient parallel processing of papers and research topics
-- **Intelligent Paper Selection**: Automatically evaluates paper relevance through title and abstract analysis
-- **Deep Content Analysis**: Analyzes full paper content to extract key findings and methodologies
 - **Research Synthesis**: Generates topic summaries and identifies new research directions
-- **Progress Tracking**: Real-time visual progress tracking with detailed status updates
 - **Result Export**: Structured saving of research results and analyses

 ## Installation

 ### Prerequisites
 - Python 3.8+
-- Poetry (recommended for dependency management)

 ### Required API Keys
-Create a `.env` file in the project root with your API keys:
+Create a `.env` file in the project root with at least one API key:
 ```
 CLAUDE_API_KEY=your_claude_key
 OPENAI_API_KEY=your_openai_key